jdoiro3/mkdocs-multirepo-plugin/README.md

 ```

 Engineers can now run `mkdocs serve` within their local repo, using the main site's configuration, custom theming and features.

-## TODO

-- [ ] Add tests (no one will use it if it isn't tested well).
-- [x] Change page edit urls to point to the correct repo and have the correct path
-- [x] ~~Make sure Git version supports new `clone` arguments~~ Use old sparse checkout method if git version is old
-- [x] Add Linux support
-  - ~~Looks like `git clone --sparse` doesn't work with urls on Linux~~ git needs to be up to date
-- [x] Figure out how tech writers can develop on local copies of repos and see changes in the site before pushing. ~~Maybe using symbolic links.~~